The Bankrate promise

 A drafty house is not an energy-efficient house.
 Do a visual check inside and outside the home for gaps, cracks and openings where air can come and go.
 Windows and doors are the obvious places to check, but there are many other areas that are prone to leaks, such as where the home’s foundation meets the exterior brick or siding.

 For a thorough assessment of your property, hire a professional technician for an energy audit.
 A professional can find energy-inefficient leaks where you might not think to look and can tell you where more insulation is needed.

 8. Avoid using the stove and oven

 Other home-cooling tips: Turn on the kitchen exhaust fan after cooking.
 Run the bathroom exhaust fan after a hot shower to help the heat dissipate.
-If you have an old-fashioned clothesline, hang your laundered garments outside to dry instead of using the hot dryer inside your house.
+If you have room, construct an old-fashioned clothesline and hang your laundered garments outside to dry instead of using the hot dryer inside your house.